Guest Post

 Proven Results

 Cabo publishes a full performance case study for Lago Villas — a 1BR complex in Bingin — benchmarked against AirDNA's Luxury 4.9★ tier across the South Kuta and Bukit Peninsula.
 Not the market average.
 Not managed versus self-managed.
 The top tier of the market.
-Their portfolio-wide average occupancy is 93%, with 92% of guests rating their stay five stars across 230+ reviews.
+Their portfolio-wide average occupancy is 91%, with an average guest rating of 4.85 out of 5 across 500+ reviews (5.0 on Google).
 I'd encourage any owner to read the full case study on the Cabo Bali website — the methodology is transparent and it's the only performance evidence in this market I've seen stand up to scrutiny.

 "We have two one-bedroom villas in Uluwatu, and the one managed by Cabo is delivering around 4% better ROI than our other property.
 Even with construction nearby for most of the year, the Cabo team handled everything without any stress on our side."